merlynjocol/FoodIssues_Analysis_Dashboards_Streamlit/README.md

 # Credits
 Thanks for the support and mentoring to:
 * Gabriel Fauste, teacher in the Center for Research and Interdisciplinary.
 Paris, France
 * Romain Rouyer, teacher in the Center for Research and Interdisciplinary.
 Paris, France
 * Anthony Jahn, teacher in the Center for Research and Interdisciplinary.
 Paris, France
 * Liliana Baquero, Coordinator of the Master AIRE.
 Center for Research and Interdisciplinary -CRI-.
 Paris, France
-* Challenge Hub of the Center for Research and Interdisciplinary-CRI-.
+* Challenge Hub Program of the Center for Research and Interdisciplinary-CRI-.
 Paris, France

 <img src="https://github.com/merlynjocol/AgeGuess-Data-Analysis--Gender-Ethnic-analysis-in-age-guessing/blob/main/logoCRI.jpg" width="80" height="80">